 20. Submersed leaves less than 1 mm wide and 1–3-nerved, lacking a cellular-reticulate band along the midrib; plants very lax and delicate.

-20. Floating leaves always at least (1–) 2 mm broad, many if not all of them ± strongly 3–several-nerved, either with a broad cellular-reticulate band along the midrib of submersed leaves or with (usually) many bushy branches in which the internodes are mostly only 2–6 mm long [See also further descriptions in couplet 21.
-Narrow-leaved and often misidentified plants of species typically keying under the first half of couplet 3].
+20. Submersed leaves always at least (1–) 2 mm broad, many if not all of them ± strongly 3–several-nerved, either with a broad cellular-reticulate band along the midrib of submersed leaves or with (usually) many bushy branches in which the internodes are mostly only 2–6 mm long [See also further descriptions in couplet 21.
+These will be narrow-leaved and often misidentified plants of species typically keying under the first half of couplet 3].

 21. Submersed leaves ribbon-like, about 20 or more times as long as wide, distinctly parallel-sided, acute to blunt at tip, with a conspicuous cellular-reticulate band bordering the midrib and totaling a third or more the width of the leaf; plants not bushy-branched, the internodes mostly 10 mm or more in length.